Northeus/coge/README.md

 The input into the framework is dataset consisting of verification requirements coupled with the desired functional coverage implied by them and the designs.
 The `top` must be unique among all instances!
+Specification to each design is stored in `[top].md`.
+In addition, each design contains port and code related to the statement coverage capture with comments that ensure they are excluded in the computed statement coverage.

 The format of the dataset is:
 ```json